 The geometric nature of compatible pairs of first-order operators was investigated first by Dubrovin~\cite{dub2}, and continued by Ferapontov \cite{Fer11}, Mokhov~\cite{omokh,Mok14,Mok11,Mok12,Mok13} and in the more recent papers \cite{DMS,FL,LPR}.
 The problem of classifying bi-Hamiltonian structures of this type has been further connected to the study of flat pencils of metrics (see the seminal work \cite{Mok13}) but also to the broader theory of Frobenius manifolds, these arising in the context of two-dimensional topological field theories \cite{dub1}.
 Technically, solving this problem is equivalent to solve a highly nonlinear system which has been proved to be integrable, as shown in~\cite{Fer11,Mok12}.

 The complete description of the classification conceals technical difficulties dealing with a high number of constraints.
-However, thanks to the fact that here we are considering non-homogenous operators, further constraints can be solved compared to the same problem formulated only in presence of homogenous operators (i.e.\ of order $1$ or order $0$).
+However, thanks to the fact that here we are considering non-homogeneous operators, further constraints can be solved compared to the same problem formulated only in presence of {homogeneous}operators (i.e.\ either of order $1$ or $0$).